Introduction — rehabilitation

 Port Phillip Bay 1896

-An historically significant series of Australian settler degraded area repair projects that focused on the reinstatement of natural qualities linked to amenity and commercial values took place along the east coast of Nairm, or Port Phillip Bay, Melbourne, Victoria, between 1896 and the 1930s (Ardill 2021).
+An historically significant series of Australian settler, degraded area repair projects that focused on the reinstatement of natural qualities linked to amenity and commercial values took place along the east coast of Nairm (or Port Phillip Bay), Melbourne, Victoria, between 1896 and the 1930s (Ardill 2021).
 The projects were conducted on the traditional homelands of Boon wurrung language group communities of the Eastern Kulin nation.
 Dispossession of these communities commenced with the European invasion of Nairm in 1835.
-Diseases took a heavy toll on the Eastern Kulin population; settler aggression and social ostracism followed.
-Today, members of the Eastern Kulin nation continue to maintain physical and spiritual links with their traditional lands.
+Introduced diseases took a heavy toll on the Eastern Kulin population; settler aggression and social ostracism followed.

-The Eastern Kulin communities had carefully managed their homelands along the shores and plains of Nairm.
-However, following settler occupation and expansion, the foreshore vegetation was progressively degraded.
+The Eastern Kulin communities had carefully managed their homelands, including the east coast foreshores of Nairm.
+However, following settler occupation and expansion, the foreshore indigenous vegetation communities were progressively degraded.
+In particular, small to medium sized tree and key species Coast Teatree Gaudium laevigatum (syn.
+Leptospermum laevigatum) was extensively logged for firewood.
+Regenerating seedlings were destroyed by livestock and campers.

-The Port Phillip Bay rehabilitation projects focused on the replanting of Coast Teatree Leptospermum laevigatum within foreshore reserves located at Brighton, Hampton, Sandringham, Black Rock, Beaumaris and Mornington (see Gallery).
-Concern at the degradation and loss of commercially valuable amenity qualities, in the form of the shelter and beauty provided by the teatree to local residents and tourists, strongly motivated the majority of the participants.
+The Port Phillip Bay rehabilitation projects involved the replanting of Coast Teatree in foreshore reserves located at Brighton, Hampton, Sandringham, Black Rock, Beaumaris and Mornington (see Gallery).
+Concern at the degradation and loss of amenity qualities enjoyed by local residents and tourists, in the form of shelter and beauty, strongly motivated participation by individuals and community groups.
 However, alarm at diminishing levels of cherished biological qualities, and recognition of the need to reinstate and conserve these qualities, also informed some participants.

 Local government played a prominent role in many of the projects.
 Brighton Council initiated and managed the first attempts at replanting Coast Teatree, in 1896.
 Considered a highly experimental undertaking at the time, councillors and staff were delighted with the outcomes.
-Mordialloc, Sandringham and Mornington Councils also managed and financially supported repair works that reinstated Coast Teatree.
+Mordialloc, Sandringham and Mornington Councils also managed and financially supported replanting of Coast Teatree.

 Strong community engagement was a prominent feature of the Port Phillip Bay projects.
 In 1903, members of the Mornington Progress Association, with the support of Mornington Shire Council, undertook a series of replanting sessions involving thousands of Coast Teatrees, extending south to Fishermans Beach.

-The success of the Mornington replanting efforts is likely to have encouraged further community engagement with the reversal of environmental degradation along the Port Phillip Bay foreshores.
+The success of the Mornington replanting efforts is likely to have encouraged further community engagement with replanting projects along the Port Phillip Bay foreshores.
 The Hampton Progress Association undertook an ambitious Coast Teatree replanting project within foreshore reserves in 1911, at the considerable cost of seventy pounds, and the Black Rock Progress Association replanted Coast Teatree at Half Moon Bay in 1913.

-Sandringham Council, local residents and Beaumaris Improvement League joined forces to manage and stage an innovative repair project at Beaumaris.
-This project was ongoing: the Coast Teatree replanting sessions, in which children also participated, were conducted on successive weekends during the winter months, from 1924 to 1927.
-The council supplied tools and the plants.
+Sandringham Council, local residents and Beaumaris Improvement League joined forces to stage an innovative repair project at Beaumaris.
+This project was ongoing: the Coast Teatree replanting sessions were conducted on successive weekends during the winter months, from 1924 until 1927.
+The council supplied tools and plants.
+Children participated.
 Historical reports of of the project suggest that the residents were engaging in a form of environmental stewardship.

 Unfortunately, it would appear that the Port Phillip Bay rehabilitation efforts petered out in the 1930s and 1940s.
-Today, only scattered remnants of the original rehabilitation work remains.
-Various Port Phillip Bay local government authorities and community groups continue to maintain the remaining patches of indigenous vegetation along the foreshores.
+Today, only scattered remnants of the original rehabilitation work remain.
+Various Port Phillip Bay local government authorities and community groups continue to maintain the remaining patches of indigenous vegetation along the foreshores, and work to foster the recovery of degraded areas.
+Members of the Eastern Kulin nation continue to maintain physical and spiritual links with their traditional lands.

 Reference:

-Peter J Ardill (2021) ‘Innovative Federation and Inter-war Period repair of degraded natural areas and their ecosystems: local government and community restoration of Coast Teatree Leptospermum laevigatum at Port Phillip Bay, Victoria, Australia’ The Repair Press Sydney (February) https://ecologicalrestorationhistory.org/articles/
+Ardill, Peter J. (2021) ‘Innovative Federation and Inter-war Period repair of degraded natural areas and their ecosystems: local government and community restoration of Coast Teatree Leptospermum laevigatum at Port Phillip Bay, Victoria, Australia’ The Repair Press Sydney (February) https://ecologicalrestorationhistory.org/articles/

 Images courtesy of the National Library of Australia (NLA) and State Library of Victoria (SLVIC)

-At the invitation of industrialist Essington Lewis and the Broken Hill Proprietary Company, arid-zone botanist and conservationist Albert Morris (see Ecological Restoration) developed two natural regeneration projects at Whyalla, an industrial township.
-The projects were located at Whyalla beach and Hummock Hill, and targeted the restoration of degraded indigenous vegetation; herds of dairy cattle had quite possibly been the cause of the degradation.
+At the invitation of prominent industrialist, Essington Lewis and his Broken Hill Proprietary Company, botanist and conservationist, Albert Morris (see the page Ecological Restoration) developed two natural regeneration projects at Whyalla, a small but important industrial township.
+The projects were located at Whyalla beach and Hummock Hill, and targeted the restoration of degraded indigenous vegetation.
+It is likely that herds of dairy cattle had progressively degraded the two sites.

-For Lewis and his company, the achievement of amenity outcomes, in the form of dust and sand control, were important objectives.
-A conservationist, Morris possibly aspired to substantial, and even full restoration of the indigenous vegetation, aspirations characteristic of ecological restoration (see Gallery).
-However, very little formal documentation of the projects exists, and precise details about how and when they were implemented, and how the restored sites were subsequently managed, are not available.
+For Lewis and his company, the achievement of amenity focused dust and sand control were important objectives.
+A conservationist, Morris quite possibly aspired to substantial and even full restoration of the indigenous vegetation, aspirations characteristic of ecological restoration (see Gallery).
+However, very little formal documentation of the projects exists, and precise details about how and when they were implemented and how the restored sites were subsequently managed are not available.

 Reference: